disaster

 Cheese biscuits

 Yesterday Josh and I had a simple night in.
 Cooking dinner, watching the latest New Girl episode, talking about our days.
-As part of our goal to become more mindful, healthful eaters, Josh made a delicious vegetarian chili, chock-full of sauteed veggies, onions, and spicy peppers, ladled over brown rice.Before he started cooking, I thought about what… Continue reading Cheese biscuits
+As part of our goal to become more mindful, healthful eaters, Josh made a delicious vegetarian chili, chock-full of sauteed veggies,… Continue reading

 the care of rooms

 My apartment is located in a grand old house, the kind with high ceilings and ornate trim and bay windows.
-It's beautiful.
+It’s beautiful.
 I love coming home every afternoon, because I feel warm and cozy within the elegant architecture.
-There's something comforting about living in a beautiful place.However, there's also something dusty about living in an… Continue reading the care of rooms
+There’s something… Continue reading

 new year, new disaster (or, steak and kidney pie)